NLnetLabs/routinator/doc/manual/source/manual-page.rst

             accept
                   Quietly ignore the object and accept the issuing CA.

+      limit-v4-len
+            An integer value which, if present, limits the length of IPv4 prefixes for which VPRs are included in the data set to the given value.

+      limit-v6-len
+            An integer value which, if present, limits the length of IPv6 prefixes for which VPRs are included in the data set to the given value.

       allow-dubious-hosts
             A boolean value that, if present and true, disables Routinator's